-6.6 Physical Intervention Policy
+6.61 Physical Intervention Policy

 Our policy on physical intervention by staff is set out in a separate document and is reviewed annually by the governing body.
-We acknowledge that staff must only ever use physical intervention as a last resort, and that at all times it must be the minimum force necessary to prevent injury to themselves, another person or property.
-Individual Risk Assessments are completed for particular pupils who have a higher likelihood of needing physical intervention and/or restraint and staff who work closely with these students are provided with additional Positive Handling training.
+We acknowledge that staff must only ever use physical intervention as a last resort, and that always it must be the minimum force necessary to prevent injury to themselves, another person or property.
+Individual Risk Assessments are completed for pupils who havea higher likelihood of needing physical intervention and/or restraint and staff who work closely with these students are provided with additional Positive Handling training.